liyincode/design-verse/README.md

 ## Project Overview

 DesignVerse is a showcase of contemporary web design styles.
-Browse different style examples and copy the provided prompts to generate similar websites using Claude or DeepSeek AI tools.
+Browse different style examples and copy the provided prompts to generate similar webpages using AI tools like Claude or DeepSeek.

+> **Note**:
+> - All webpages in this showcase were generated in a single context conversation, so they share similar structure and content patterns.
+> - Based on testing, Claude 3.7 produces better results compared to other versions.

 ## Included Design Styles

 The project currently includes the following design styles:

-1. **TheVerge Style** - Tech media website style with dark backgrounds and neon highlights
+1. **TheVerge Style** - Tech media webpage style with dark backgrounds and neon highlights
 2. **Swiss/International Style** - Modern design approach focusing on clarity and objectivity
 3. **Cyberpunk Style** - Futuristic dystopian aesthetics with neon effects
 4. **Glassmorphism** - Semi-transparent frosted glass effects for depth